 - Furthers independent learning and problem-solving skills.

-If you are a student and interested in enrolling in an ICR course, please read For Students.
-A current list of courses satisfying the ICR can be found here.
+If you are a student and interested in enrolling in an ICR course, please read the FAQ on the For Students page for more details.

 For faculty and staff teaching these courses, the ICR:

 - Strengthens students' grasp of disciplinary competencies.

 - Provides an opportunity for innovative approaches to instruction that accommodate multiple learning styles.